-The District continues to carry commercial insurance for underground storage tanks located at our Transportation Department.
-No losses were incurred in 2016-17.
-Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.
+The District maintains commercial insurance for underground storage tanks located at our Transportation Department.
+No claims/losses were incurred in 2018-19.

 Unemployment Insurance - The district remits funds to Educational Service District No. 105 (ESD105) for payment of the district's unemployment compensation benefits which are a liability of the district.
 ESD105 is the trustee of a risk sharing unemployment compensation pool formed in 1988.
 Twenty school districts participate in the pool which is governed by a cooperative pool agreement.
 According to the cooperative pool agreement, only upon dissolution of the pool would the district be entitled to its equitable share of the assets remaining in the pool after all liabilities of each district have been paid.
-Payments totaling \$7,466 were made to the unemployment compensation pool this fiscal year.
-At August 31, 2018, the district has a balance of \$224,976 currently held by ESD105 before all liabilities of the pool have been paid.
+Payments totaling \$2,110 were made to the unemployment compensation pool this fiscal year.
+At August 31, 2019, the district has a balance of \$151,053 currently held by ESD105 before all liabilities of the pool have been paid.
 The funds held by ESD105 are not considered readily available to the district.

 Industrial Insurance - The district participated in an industrial insurance fund administered by Educational Service District No. 105 (ESD105) through December 31, 2015.
-This fund is operated for the participating Districts benefit in lieu of each District having to make monthly premium payments to the State of Washington for industrial insurance.
+This fund operates for the participating Districts benefit in lieu of each District having to make monthly premium payments to the State of Washington for industrial insurance.
 Claims that occurred while the District participated in this fund remain administered and paid by the fund.

 Beginning January 1, 2016, the District became Self Insured for Industrial Insurance covering all claims and expenses out of its General Fund.
 The District contracts with a third party to adjudicate the claims including payment of medical bills and time loss.
-The bank account for these payments is monitored and replenished by the District's Benefits and Employee Safety Program Manager.
-The District collected premiums in the amount of \$2,131,335 credited to the Estimated Industrial Insurance Benefits Payable account.
-Claim expenditures and the quarterly premiums to the State Department of Labor and Industries totaled \$546,590 were charged to this account.
-Administrative program expenditures totaled \$185,784.
-The District purchased stop loss coverage in the amount of \$425,000 per occurrence and \$1,000,000 for the aggregate limit.
+The District's Benefits and Employee Safety Program Manager monitors and replenishes the bank account.
+The District collected premiums of \$301,068 credited to the Estimated Industrial Insurance Benefits Payable account.
+Claim expenditures and the quarterly premiums to the State Department of Labor and Industries totaled \$672,382.
+Administrative program expenditures totaled \$201,914.
+The District purchased stop loss coverage of \$425,000 per occurrence and \$1,000,000 for the aggregate limit.

-At August 31, 2018, the amount of claim liabilities totaled \$86,625.
-This includes an estimate of claim reserves set by the third party adjudicator.
-The District has restricted \$2,500,000 of the General Fund balance for payment of future claim liabilities.
+In March 2019, the District engaged Milliman, Inc. to perform an actuarial analysis of the program.
+Based on this report and the estimate of claim reserves set by the third party adjudicator the District restricted \$1,405,000 of the General Fund balance for payment of future claim liabilities.

-NOTE 12: PROPERTY TAXES
+NOTE 13: PROPERTY TAXES